Course Content and Outcome Guide for MLT 273 Effective Fall 2015

 - Discuss principles, rationale, use and interpretation of media to isolate and identify isolates in routine cultures.
 Demonstrate proficient use of routine media.

-- Explain and perform all phases of the Gram stain including smear preparation, stain, evaluation, reading, and interpretation.
+- Explain and perform all phases of the Gram stain including smear preparation, stain, evaluation, reading, reporting and interpretation.

 - Describe principle, rationale, uses and interpretation of routine biochemical tests for organism identification.
 Demonstrate proficient use of routine biochemical tests.